slackhq/slack-astra-app/README.md

 simplified explore interface.

 To get started [install](https://grafana.com/docs/grafana/latest/plugins/installation/) this app, then enable it from the Grafana plugins page under "KalDB by Slack".
-Once installed a new datasource type will be available, and the KalDB explore icon will appear on the left side of the Grafana UI.
+Once installed a new datasource type will be available, and KalDB will appear in the navigation under Apps.

 ![KalDB explore](src/img/kaldb_explore.png)